-- Weekly attendance records are maintained by the professor and submitted to the University regularly. - For on-ground courses, an absence will be given if students arrive more than 30 minutes late or leave more than 30 minutes early. - If a course has not yet begun and a student anticipates missing more than one class session, it is the student's responsibility to request a schedule change from his/her Academic Advisor. - A student is allowed to miss one class session for each AGS course.
+- A student is allowed to miss one class session for each Adult and Graduate Studies course.
 The student is responsible for notifying the instructor prior to an absence and for completing any make-up work that has been assigned.
 Whether make-up work is completed or not, the absence will be reflected in the participation portion of the final grade.
-There are no excused absences. - Students who miss any two class sessions will be Administratively Withdrawn from the course with a grade of Withdrawn/Failing (WF). - A student who repeats a course will do so at his/her own expense. - In the event of deployment, active duty military personnel may request to be withdrawn from a course and/or program up to 30 days post deployment date with no penalties, and may re-enter their program at any time without penalty.
+There are no excused absences. - Students who miss two class sessions before the last two class sessions will be Administratively Withdrawn from the course with a grade of Withdrawn/Failing (WF). - A student who repeats a course will do so at his/her own expense. - In the event of deployment, active duty military personnel may request to be withdrawn from a course and/or program up to 30 days post deployment date with no penalties, and may re-enter their program at any time without penalty.